 - Add spices and sugar to the squash mixture and mix well.

 - Put broth and cream in a large stock pot on medium heat.
-Let it boiling for a couple of minutes while stirring constantly.
+Letting it boil for a couple of minutes while stirring constantly.

 - Add squash mixture and blend together with an immersion blender or place in a large blender.